Whole Wheat Banana Pancakes

 Made with Greek yogurt, ripe banana, whole wheat flour, and not much else.
 They don’t even taste healthy!

 You may recall my Whole Wheat Oatmeal Pancakes posted last November.
-I have received so many emails about this pancake recipe!
-Who would’ve known pancakes would be so popular?
-Well, I’m happy they have taken the world by storm because that recipe?
-It’s a goldmine.
 They don’t even taste healthy!
 Kevin once made me a stack of them with chocolate chips and a drizzle of melted peanut butter.
-OH my gosh.
+Oh my gosh.
 Try it.

 I got a little crazy the last time I made them and added some mashed banana.
 I played around with the recipe a few times to make sure they kept their fluffy, light texture.
 If there is one thing I dread in this world – it’s a rubbery, dense pancake.
 And parking tickets in the city of Baltimore.